WELSH CONVERSATION GROUP

 We need to get all those that live in the village to become part of the Community during 2017.

 Always remember that there is always someone who can help in Pennant.

-I would also like to thank all the other volunteers for their hard work and support this year, Ron & Debbie Cutler, Annmarie Butlin, Ian Lampert, John & Elaine Bradshaw and our ever active Chairman and County Councillor Dafydd Edwards.
+I would like to thank all volunteers for their hard work and support this year, Ron & Debbie Cutler, David Edmonds, David Jeremiah, Annmarie Butlin, Ian Lampert, John & Elaine Bradshaw and our ever active Chairman and County Councillor Dafydd Edwards.
 Also everyone who answered the call when work parties were put together to sort out maintenance and cleaning of the building.

 None of the above would matter if you the Community did not support the venture in attending the Clubs, Groups, Socials, etc. This is run for the Community by the Community.
 I would like to thank you all for your support.